 *Since renamed to "USB 3.1 Gen 2."

-USB's new high-power capability is conferred by a portion of the spec called Power Distribution (or PD) 2.0.
+USB's new high-power capability is conferred by a portion of the spec called Power Delivery (or PD) 2.0.
 Because it deals with the routing of potentially damaging amounts of power between devices, its requirements are fairly strict.
 Each device must support USB 3.1 and PD 2.0, and the level of its power output varies by cable type.
 The full 100W output requires a USB 3.1 Powered B or Type-C cable.
 When determining if your devices meet this standard, check for maximum output from the device supplying power.

 USB Type-C was created by a coalition of companies under the banner of the USB Implementation Forum, of which Apple is a member.
 In March 2015, Apple was the first to announce a laptop with a Type-C port, referring to it as "USB-C." Although Type-C has superficial similarities to Apple's Lightning connector, they are in fact very different on a technical level.

 All of them!
 USB 3.1 is fully backwards-compatible with existing USB devices.
 All you need to do is adapt the physical connector.
 Adapters are available to convert attached USB cables to Type-C, and removable cables can simply be replaced with their Type-C equivalent.